Where to stay in the Dolomites – BEST 10 TOWNS & AREAS

 • Pasticceria Alverà

-Cortina d’Ampezzo is often called the “Queen of the Dolomites”.
-Why?
-Because it is a captivating blend of natural beauty, high-end luxury, and Italian charm.
-Known for its winter sports and scenic beauty, it hosted the Winter Olympics in 1956 and it will once again in 2026 together with Livigno, another of my favourite places to stay in the Italian Alps, confirming its position as a hotspot for international ski competitions.
+Known for its winter sports and scenic beauty, it hosted the Winter Olympics in 1956 and it will once again in 2026 together with Livigno, another of my favourite places to stay in the Italian Alps, confirming its position as a hotspot for international winter competitions.

 Cortina d’Ampezzo is not just for the adventurous; it also caters to those seeking a relaxing getaway with its elegant boutiques, cosy cafés, and world-class restaurants.

 At the heart of the town is the Corso Italia, a pedestrian-friendly street lined with shops selling Italian fashion, traditional crafts, and local produce.
-A leisurely stroll here is a perfect way to soak in the vibrant atmosphere of Cortina.
+A stroll here is a perfect way to soak in the vibrant atmosphere of Cortina.

 When it comes to outdoor activities, Cortina d’Ampezzo is second to none.
-Skiers and snowboarders are spoilt for choice with multiple ski areas like Tofana and Faloria.
+Skiers and snowboarders are spoilt for choice with multiple areas like Tofana and Faloria.

 The Dolomites - Alta Badia in winter